AleksP86/laravel_imenik/readme.md

 Small phonebook done in Laravel (Serbian text in views).

 List of pages:
 - login (regular login), has login only for 1 user for now (username: korisnik pass:1234).
-No registration or mailig for now.
+No registration or mailing for now.
 - home page where you can add new phone numbers and where all are listed.
 - search phone number by any of values: town, street, lastname, firstname, phone numer.
     All fileds have search offering auto-sugestions from DB based on what is typed.